Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

-In each of the three cases, the time evolution of $\eta(t)$ can be decomposed into four dynamical regimes.
-The first occurs over timescales $t \lesssim 10$ (time being measured in Monte Carlo steps per site) and corresponds to the rapid decay of doubly occupied sites---the large exchange energy cost associated with double occupancy ($2J_\text{eff}$) and their ability to decay spontaneously ensures that such configurations decay rapidly (exponentially fast in time, see App.~\ref{app: double charges} for details).
-The second regime is where the differences between the three interaction types become manifest.
+\item Between (\textit{a})--(\textit{b}) and (\textit{a})--(\textit{c}) the differences between the three interaction types become manifest.
 In all cases we observe a much slower decay of the noncontractible pair density once the double monopoles have been removed from the system.
-However, the rate of decay and the timescales over which this decay occurs are vastly different for the truncated versus long-range interacting models.
-In the Coulomb and dipolar cases, the long-range nature of the interactions leads to an energetic bias which favours monopole--antimonopole (charge--charge) annihilation over radioactive decay of noncontractible pairs (charge--dipole).
+However, the rate of decay and the timescales over which this decay occurs are vastly different for the truncated [(\textit{a})--(\textit{c})] versus long-range interacting [(\textit{a})--(\textit{b})] models.
+In the Coulomb and dipolar cases, the long-range nature of the interactions leads to an energetic bias which favours monopole--antimonopole (charge--charge) annihilation over monopole-assisted decay of noncontractible pairs (charge--dipole).
 This means that (i) the free monopoles in the system vanish more quickly, and, correspondingly, (ii) noncontractible pairs are removed more slowly than in the case of truncated interactions.
 Since the plateau forms when there are no free monopoles left in the system, point (i) gives rise to the earlier onset of the plateau, while point (ii) implies that the plateau forms at a higher density.

-The third regime is the metastable plateau, where the system contains essentially only noncontractible pairs.
-The final regime corresponds to the activated decay of noncontractible pairs at a time $\tau_\text{nc} \sim \exp(\Delta / T)$.
-By construction, the decay occurs at similar times for the systems with truncated and long-range Coulomb interactions.
-The difference in the decay times between the Coulomb and dipolar cases is due to the larger variance in energy barriers for activated decay of the pairs in the latter case.
-Indeed, one may model the decay of the plateau by assuming a Gaussian distribution of energy barriers, $P(\epsilon)$, with mean $\Delta$ and width $\sigma$.
-The activated decay of the noncontractible pair density $\eta(t)$ is then approximated as $\eta(t) = \int d\epsilon\,P(\epsilon)e^{-t/\tau(\epsilon)}$, where the decay time $\tau(\epsilon) \propto e^{\epsilon/T}$.
-The values $\sigma_d \simeq \SI{0.1}{\kelvin}$~\cite{Castelnovo2010}, $\sigma_c \simeq \SI{0.03}{\kelvin}$ and $\sigma_t \simeq 0$, lead to the best fit of the Monte Carlo data (not shown).
+\item The metastable plateau occurs between (\textit{b})--(\textit{d}) and (\textit{c})--(\textit{d}).
+This regime, in which the system contains essentially only noncontractible pairs, spans many orders of magnitude in time at the low final quench temperatures considered in this manuscript.